tkem/cachetools/docs/index.rst

      print(fac(42))
      print(cache)

-   .. versionadded:: 1.1

-.. decorator:: cachedmethod(cache, key=hashkey, lock=None)
+.. decorator:: cachedmethod(cache, key=cachetools.keys.hashkey, lock=None)

    Decorator to wrap a class or instance method with a memoizing callable that saves results in a (possibly shared) cache.